 Avocado: Top your English muffin with smashed avocado, a sprinkle of salt and pepper, and perhaps a poached or fried egg for a nutritious and filling breakfast.

 Eggs: Create a breakfast sandwich by adding scrambled eggs, a slice of cheese, and bacon or sausage patties between two halves of a toasted English muffin.
+Or my favorite breakfast is a poached egg with sliced tomatoes.

 Smoked Salmon: For a luxurious breakfast or brunch option, top an English muffin with cream cheese, smoked salmon, capers, red onion, and fresh dill.